Linguistics and Applied Language Studies

 Skills in the description of language and language use can lead to diverse careers from language teacher to software designer.

-Linguistics is a study of both humanities and sciences and looks at the social, political and cultural aspects of language as well elements such as phonetics, phonology, morphology, semantics and syntax.
+Linguistics is a study of both humanities and sciences and looks at the social, political and cultural aspects of language as well as elements such as phonetics, phonology, morphology, semantics and syntax.
 Linguistics students also learn about the psychological processes that underpin learning and using a second language.

 New Zealand Sign Language Studies is offered as a minor and students learn to express themselves and communicate in New Zealand’s third official language.
 TESOL (Teaching English to Speakers of Other Languages) students learn to describe language and language use in a way that helps second language learners to understand it.